puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 [updateslink]: http://info.puppetlabs.com/download-pe.html

-**Note: By default, the puppet master will check for updates whenever the `pe-puppetserver` service restarts.** As part of the check, it passes some basic, anonymous information to Puppet Labs' servers.
+**Note: By default, the Puppet master will check for updates whenever the `pe-puppetserver` service restarts.** As part of the check, it passes some basic, anonymous information to Puppet Labs' servers.
 This behavior can be disabled if need be.
 The details on what is collected and how to disable checking can be found in one of the [answer file references](./install_mono_answers.html#puppet-master-answers).

 * * *